Scriptkiddi/Ankipubsub-Client/README.md

 * Place both of them in the addons folder in Anki
 * Fill in the Username and the password under prefrences -> network
 * Add the remote Deck with the id 53e9daba97b7ea416f834810
-* add cards to the deck and sync it with other testers report any error messages or wired stuff
+* add cards to the deck and sync it with other testers report any error messages or weird stuff